Version: 2022.3

 ’s current orientation, and allows you to change the viewing angle and projection mode.

-The Scene Gizmo has a conical arm on each side of the cube.
+The Orientation overlay has a conical arm on each side of the cube.
 The arms at the forefront are labelled X, Y, and Z. Click on any of the conical axis arms to snap the Scene view Camera to the axis it represents (for example: top view, left view, and front view).
 You can also right-click the cube to see a menu with a list of viewing angles.
-To return to the default viewing angle, right-click the Scene Gizmo and select Free.
+To return to the default viewing angle, right-click the Orientation overlay and select Free.

 A Scene shown in Perspective mode (left) and Orthographic mode (right)